-Before beginning chemotherapy, you’ll undergo a comprehensive evaluation to assess how well you may tolerate certain treatments.
-This includes a careful consideration of clinical aspects — such as age, general health condition, and kidney, heart, and liver function — but also takes into account the characteristics of your tumor.
+Before beginning chemotherapy, you’ll undergo a comprehensive evaluation to see how well you may tolerate certain treatments.
+This includes a careful consideration of your age, general health condition, and kidney, heart, and liver function.
+We also take into account the characteristics of the tumor.

-Our standard treatment for metastatic bladder cancer includes both conventional chemotherapy regimens as well as new approaches that are being tested in clinical trials.
-Our physicians are continuously investigating and refining new chemotherapy combinations and regimens to provide better outcomes for our patients.
+Our standard treatments for bladder cancer that has spread include conventional chemotherapy regimens and immunotherapy treatments as well as approaches that are being tested in clinical trials.
+These approaches are designed to shrink tumors and relieve symptoms while maintaining quality of life.
+At MSK, our doctors are continuously seeking out new chemotherapy combinations to provide better outcomes for the people we care for.